Skip Navigation

 Description:

-Project Activities: The research team will develop, refine, calibrate, and validate the computer adaptive test of the SDIS for youth and young adults with and without disabilities.
-The research team will also develop, refine, calibrate, and validate a computer adaptive version to be completed by the teachers or parents of the youth or young adult with or without disabilities.
-Three thousand six hundred students with and without disabilities aged 13–22 years will participate in the study.
-Another 1,600 teachers, parents, and other adult caregivers will complete the adult SDIS.
-The SDIS will focus on four characteristics of self-determination: autonomous functioning, self-regulation, self-realization, and psychological empowerment.
+Project Activities: The research team planned to develop, refine, calibrate, and validate the computer adaptive test of the SDIS for youth and young adults with and without disabilities.
+The research team also planned to develop, refine, calibrate, and validate a computer adaptive version to be completed by the teachers or parents of the youth or young adult with or without disabilities.

 Structured Abstract